 In particular, as an extension of Mallows' (2007) original idea, we show how our method can handle multivariate outcomes, hence extending the scope of application to repeated measurements models and multi-factor models.
-While a number of estimation methods are available for scalar nonparametric deconvolution with known error distribution, the multivariate case - which is of interest in many applications - remains challenging.
+While a number of estimation methods are available for nonparametric deconvolution with known error distribution (with contributions to multivariate deconvolution by Comte and Lacour, 2013, and Lepski and Willer, 2019, among others), the multivariate case with unknown error distribution - which is of interest in many applications - remains challenging.
 Our estimator exploits that the multi-factor models we consider are linear in the independent latent variables, even though they imply nonlinear restrictions on density functions.

-A key step in our analysis is to relate the estimation problem to optimal transport theory.
-Optimal transport is the subject of active research in mathematics, see for example Villani (2003, 2008).
+A key step in our analysis is to relate the estimation problem to optimal transport; see for example Villani (2003).
 In our context, optimal transport provides a natural way to estimate models with multivariate outcomes via "generalized sorting" algorithms (i.e., matching algorithms) based on linear programming.

-To establish the consistency of our estimator we use that, in large samples, our estimator minimizes the Wasserstein distance between the population distribution of the data and the one implied by the model.
+To establish the consistency of our estimator we use that, in large samples, it minimizes the Wasserstein distance between the population distribution of the data and the one implied by the model.
 This problem has a unique solution under suitable conditions on the characteristic functions of the factors (Székely and Rao, 2000).
 Consistency then follows from verifying the conditions for the consistency of sieve extremum estimators (e.g., Chen, 2007) in this setting.
 When analyzing the multivariate case, our arguments rely on properties of Wasserstein distances established in the optimal transport literature.

 We illustrate the performance of our estimator on simulated data.
-Under various specifications of a nonparametric repeated measurements model, we find that our estimator recovers accurately the true underlying quantile functions and densities, even for samples with only 100 individual observations.
-This finite-sample performance is remarkable in a fully nonparametric model with multiple latent variables.
-In addition, we find that our estimator outperforms a characteristic-function based estimator in our simulations, particularly due to improved estimation of the tails of the distributions.
+Under various specifications of a nonparametric repeated measurements model, we find that it recovers accurately the true underlying quantile functions and densities, even for samples with only 100 individual observations.
+In addition, we find that our estimator performs comparably to or better than an oracle characteristic-function based estimator in our simulations.
 In contrast with Fourier methods, our estimator imposes that quantile functions be monotone, and that densities be non-negative.
 In the related problem of nonparametric instrumental variables estimation, Chetverikov and Wilhelm (2017) show that imposing monotonicity in estimation can help alleviating ill-posedness issues.
 We conjecture that this feature contributes to explain the finite-sample performance of our estimator.